NickAger/nickager.github.io/_drafts/2016-05-28-lazily-avoiding-optionals.md

 see https://github.com/apple/swift-evolution/blob/master/proposals/0030-property-behavior-decls.md

-> lazy properties as a primitive language feature, since lazy initialization is common and is often necessary to avoid having properties be exposed as Optional.
+> ... lazy initialization is common and is often necessary to avoid having properties be exposed as Optional.
 Without this language support, it takes a lot of boilerplate to get the same effect:

 ```swift
 class Foo {